microsoft/Olive/docs/source/getstarted/installation.md

 ```

 ## Optional Dependencies
 Olive has optional dependencies that can be installed to enable additional features.
-These dependencies can be installed as extras:
-- **azureml**: To enable AzureML integration.
-Packages: `azure-ai-ml, azure-identity`
-- **docker**: To enable docker integration.
-Packages: `docker`
-- **openvino**: To use OpenVINO related passes.
-Packages: `openvino==2022.3.0, openvino-dev[tensorflow,onnx]==2022.3.0`
+Please refer to [extra dependencies](https://github.com/microsoft/Olive/blob/main/olive/extra_dependencies.json)
+for the list of extras and their dependencies.